pingfu/pingfu.github.io/_includes/sections/code-discover.md

 # Discover

-I keep a list of (arguably less well-known) projects of exceptional quality I've usually discovered during their formative stages, listed here for future reference.
+I keep a list of (arguably less well-known) projects of exceptional quality I've usually discovered lurking on Hacker News, listed here for future reference.

 * ## [hangfire.io](http://hangfire.io/)
  An embeddable c# library which provides an easy, reliable and flexible interface to manage and perform background task processing, without Windows Service or separate process.